daostack/arc.js-scripts/README.md

 ## Using truffle-hdwallet-provider

-  If you want to use the truffle-hdwallet-provider then you will supply the `provider` option:
+  If you want to use the truffle-hdwallet-provider then you must supply the `provider` option:

   `node ./build/scripts/arcScript.js -p '[pathToConfig]'`

-  The path should reference a json file containing an truffle-hdwallet-provider configuration, looking something like this:
+  The path should reference a json file containing a truffle-hdwallet-provider configuration, looking something like this:

   <pre>
   {